Gregoor/syntactor/COMPARISON.md

 # Comparison
 Each scenario consists of a JSON object before and after editing.
 The "**|**"-symbol signifies the cursor position from which to start editing.\
 The "keys"-Section may contain TEXT which is dependent on the input and equal across editors.
 Hence it is not counted in the total key score.
 US keyboard layout is used as a baseline since that's what I and most programmers I know use.
-I realize Dvorak might shave off a few keypress here and there.
+Dvorak might shave off a few keypress here and there.

 ## Insert property
 ```json